 McNeese State University was established by the Louisiana Legislature in 1939, with the opening fall session beginning on September 11, 1939.
 The institution was first named the Lake Charles Junior College and was a division of Louisiana State University.
 The following fall, the school changed its name to John McNeese Junior College to honor John McNeese, a renowned Southwest Louisiana educator and the first superintendent of schools in Imperial Calcasieu Parish.
 In 1950, McNeese became a four-year college in its own right and came under the authority of the Louisiana Board of Education.
 Finally, in 1970, McNeese State University became the official name of the school.

 McNeese achieved Southern Association of Colleges and Schools Commission on Colleges accreditation in 1954 and maintains its regional accreditation status as a Level IV institution authorized to award associate, bachelor, master, and specialist degrees and post-baccalaureate, graduate, and post-master's certificates.
 The University also provides opportunities for continuing education in support of its mission to value lifelong learning.
-As a member of the University of Louisiana System and a selective admissions institution, McNeese offers programs through the Department of General and Basic Studies, William J. Doré, Sr. School of Graduate Studies, and six academic colleges: Business, Education, Engineering and Computer Science, Liberal Arts, Nursing and Health Professions, and Science and Agriculture.
+As a member of the University of Louisiana System and a selective admissions institution, McNeese offers programs through the William J. Doré, Sr. School of Graduate Studies and six academic colleges: Agricultural Sciences; Business; Education; Liberal Arts; Nursing and Health Professions; and Science, Engineering, and Mathematics.
 McNeese's student body is comprised of students from throughout Louisiana, the United States, and numerous countries.
 McNeese's athletic programs are NCAA-certified for competition at the Division I and Football Championship level.

 The McNeese State University campus in Lake Charles, Louisiana, features 88 buildings on 500 acres dotted with live oak trees.
 The McNeese community continues to use three original structures - Kaufman Hall, Ralph O. Ward Memorial Gym (the Arena), and Francis G. Bulber Auditorium.
 Bulber Auditorium, a striking example of Art Deco architecture, is listed on the National Register of Historic Places.
 The Southwest Louisiana Entrepreneurial and Economic Development (SEED) Center, which houses the Southwest Louisiana Chamber of Commerce, is an example of the many vital partnerships McNeese has established with the region’s businesses and industry.
 In addition, McNeese has three working farms and the Center for Advancement of Meat Processing and Production (CAMPP) to serve its agricultural sciences program.